NoCompromises/laravel-project-standard/README_TEMPLATE.md

 ### DNS resolution

 > Decide on a local domain to use for this project.
-Substitute that any place you see `project.test` or `project` below.
+Substitute that any place you see `my-project.test` or `my-project` below.

-By default, this project will run on the host `project.test`.
+By default, this project will run on the host `my-project.test`.
 This requires some sort of local DNS resolution for that hostname to your localhost IP address.
 One easy way to do this for the entire `.test` top-level domain, is to run a lightweight tool called `dnsmasq`.
 You can install it via Homebrew on a Mac with: `brew install dnsmasq`.